JocysCom/UMQF/MORA/analysis/jekyll-hyde/entities/hyde-actions.md

 2. The Child's Family (indirect suffering)

 ### 1 The Child - physical injury and trauma

+Context: Hyde trampled calmly over a young girl who ran into him, leaving her screaming on the ground, displaying a complete lack of empathy.

 - ΔOS(Child) = -0.05 (physical injury described as "not much the worse" but trampled; psychological trauma)
 - VSA(Child):